-Students who have completed an associate’s degree may enter with junior standing.
-Depending on intended major and previous program of study, a bachelor’s degree may be completed in two years of full-time study.
+Students who have completed an associate’s degree can enter with junior standing.
+Depending on intended major and previous program of study, transfer students with junior standing can complete a bachelor’s degree in two years of full-time study.

 Transfer Application Checklist

-- Official College Transcripts: If you have attended any college or university since high school, you are a transfer student.
-Please list all the schools you have attended since high school on the application and contact the registrar at each of these schools to request that an official transcript be sent to Shimer College.
-Any student with fewer than 60 semester hours of college credit must also submit a high school transcript or its equivalent.
+- ❏ Official College Transcripts: List all the schools you have attended since high school on the application and contact the registrar at each of these schools to request that an official transcript be sent to Shimer College.

-- Official High School Transcripts: Any student with fewer than 60 semester hours of college credit must submit a high school transcript or its equivalent (such as a GED).
+- ❏ Official High School Transcripts: If you have fewer than 60 semester hours of college credit, please submit a high school transcript or its equivalent (such as a GED).

-College Entrance Examinations (ACT or SAT): In most cases, Shimer College does not require college entrance examinations for admission.
+- ❏ College Entrance Examinations (ACT/SAT): In most cases, Shimer does not require college entrance examinations for admission.
 However, if they are available, we ask that they be posted on your high school transcript or that you ask the testing agency to forward the results to Shimer.

 Shimer’s ACT code: 1142

-- Essays or Writing Samples Two writing samples.
+- ❏ Essays or Writing Samples: Submit two writing samples.
 (You don’t need to write any special essays just for us.
 Two papers you think demonstrate your best work from classes you have already taken will be just fine.)
 Please email directly to email@example.com.

-- Admission Interviews are usually conducted in person as soon as the college has received your completed application.
+- ❏ Admission Interview: Usually conducted in person as soon as the college has received your completed application.
 However, if you are visiting the campus, we will be happy to meet with you at that time.
 If you are unavailable for a personal interview, arrangements can be made for a telephone interview.